beritbarthelmes/theory-discourse-analysis/README.md

 ## Data Availability and Reproducibility

+Due to copyright restrictions, this repository prioritizes transparent documentation over redistribution of source materials.

 - Full-text articles and PDFs are not included in this repository.
 - Article-level metadata and expert coding decisions are documented in `manifests/`.
 - Automated classification steps require user-provided API credentials.